skull4L/College-notes/Biology/(8) The control of gene expression/Gene mutations.md

     -   formation of stop codon that stops polypeptide chain.
 The protein will not perform its original function.
     -   Formation of amino acid so protein structure will change and it might not function normally.
     -   Formation of different codon but same amino acid as DNA code is degenerate.
 As a result, the mutation has no effect.
+- The order of DNA bases in a gene determines the order of amino acids in a protein

 ## Deletion of bases
 - The deletion of bases results in a frame shift and the gene is read wrong resulting in a different protein that functions differently.